Design Guidelines

 Modules

 Subdirectories are the unit of modularization in Rust.
-They should contain a mod.rs
+They should contain a mod.rs file and this

 file should contain exports, unit tests, and types that are shared or fundamental to the module as